nishanths/analysistest-fmt-issue/README.md

 This repository demonstrates an issue with `analysistest`.
+See https://github.com/golang/go/issues/47118.

 ## Explanation

 The file `analyzer.go` defines an `analysis.Analyzer`.
+The test in `analyzer_test.go` uses `analysistest.RunWithSuggestedFixes`.

 When operating on the testdata file `normalpkg.go`, the analyzer (due to buggy behavior) produces the following syntactically invalid Go output when fixes are